wdostert/Arma-3-Sound-Auto-Config/README.md

 1. Put all of your sound files in a folder named "sounds" inside your mission folder (all sounds must be ogg files).
 2. Put the script inside the mission folder and run it.

+It is reccomended to delete the script when you are finished making your mission.